Kong/kong/README.md

 The behaviour is now to default to IAM roles, unless the secret and token are provided.

-When the IAM roles are used (default, if no token/secret is provided), the plugin will first try ECS metadata, and if not available it will fallback on EC2 metadata.
+* When the IAM roles are used (default, if no token/secret is provided), the plugin will first try ECS metadata, and if not available it will fallback on EC2 metadata.

+* the ability was added to also send very large bodies (that where buffered to disk) by Kong.
+To control this there is a new setting `skip_large_bodies` which defaults to `true`.
+Set it to `false` to enable it, but be aware that those very large bodies will have an impact on the system memory.

 ## Compatibility